 Pyung Kim

-I am a Ph.D. candidate in Public Policy and Political Economy at the University of Texas at Dallas, where I was admitted with the highest honors.
-My research lies at the intersection of public economics, spatial epidemiology, and environmental health, with three primary areas of focus:
+I am a Ph.D. candidate in Public Policy and an M.S. candidate in Geospatial Information Science at the University of Texas at Dallas.
+My research lies at the intersection of geography, public policy, and data science.
+My work has three primary threads:

-As a Principal Investigator and GIS specialist, I have contributed to numerous grant-funded projects supported by U.S. federal agencies such as the Social Security Administration (SSA) and the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
-I have also worked on projects funded by Korean institutions, including the Korea Disease Control and Prevention Agency (KDCA), the Korea International Cooperation Agency (KOICA), the National Institute of Environmental Research (NIER), the Ministry of Health and Welfare (MoHW), and the National Research Foundation of Korea (NRF).
+As a PI and GIS specialist, I have contributed to numerous grant-funded projects supported by U.S. federal agencies such as the Social Security Administration (SSA) and the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
+I have also worked on projects funded by Korean institutions, including the Korea Disease Control and Prevention Agency (KDCA), the National Institute of Environmental Research (NIER), the Ministry of Health and Welfare (MoHW), and the National Research Foundation of Korea (NRF).

 Research Interests